Xusifob/easy-form/readme.txt

   * Put the form duplicate modal only on the index.php page
   * Update some CSS
   * Update preview page
+  * Correct bug on update user
+  * Add shortcode for form

 = 0.5.4 =
  * Add Notification update